prithviraj1209/rainmaker-projects/switch_4/README.md

 ## Before building and flashing

--Note whether your relays are active-low or active-high and update that in the app_driver.c file accordingly.
+Note whether your relays are active-low or active-high and update that in the app_driver.c file accordingly.
--Change the Relay and Button GPIOs set in the Kconfig.projbuild file according to your need.
+Change the Relay and Button GPIOs set in the Kconfig.projbuild file according to your need.

 ## Build and Flash firmware